 - 1. Looked after children and children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order. - 2.
-Priority will next be given to children based on their exceptional medical or social needs or those of their parents.2 - 3.
-Priority will next be given to children who are siblings of pupils on roll at this school when the application is made. - 4.
-Priority will next be given to children of members of staff who have been employed at this school for more than two years when the application is made. - Other children.
+Priority will next be given to children based on their exceptional medical or social needs or those of their parents. - 3.
+Priority will next be given to children who are siblings of pupils on roll at this school. - 4.
+Priority will next be given to children of members of staff who have been employed at this school for more than two years or recruited within the past two years to fill a vacancy for which there was a skills shortage. - 5.
+Other children.